Tooffeer/Eink-Calendar/README.md

-# eink-display
+# Eink-Calendar

-Calender that runs a local website to manage events and reminders which is displayed on a connected e-ink display.
+This is a calendar that you can add events to through a webpage that is then displayed on an eink display.

+Components:

+* Raspberry Pi Zero 2 W
+* Waveshare 2.13inch E-Ink Display HAT V4 Version